Shakespeare's Shitstorm

 Shakespeare's Shitstorm (stylized as #ShakespearesShitstorm) is a 2020 American musical comedy horror film written and directed by Lloyd Kaufman.
 Produced by Troma Entertainment, it is a contemporary parody of William Shakespeare's The Tempest.
+The film had its world premiere at the 24th Fantasia International Film Festival on August 29, 2020.

 Plot

-After being betrayed by his treacherous sister Antoinette and pharmaceutical big shot Big Al, scientist Prospero Duke swears revenge.
+After being betrayed by his treacherous sister Antoinette and pharmaceutical big shot Al, scientist Prospero Duke swears revenge.